Link copied!

 How we work

-Convenings: We bring local election officials together to foster collaboration, address civil rights challenges, and develop actionable solutions.
+Convenings: We bring local government officials together to foster collaboration, address civil rights challenges, and develop actionable solutions.

 Our impact